IBM-Watson/design-guide/language/02-guidelines/01-style/typography/index.md

 ## Performance Considerations

 When presenting large amounts of content, it is important to consider how multiple font downloads can affect the [browser’s performance](/guidelines/user-experience/performance/) for the user.
-To ensure optimized performance for all users, we recommend choosing a combination of no more than four different weights and styles (light and light oblique being two different styles, for instance).
+To ensure optimized performance for all users, IBM Watson recommends choosing a combination of no more than four different weights and styles (light and light oblique being two different styles, for instance).

 {{ _example.compare(example.typefaceCombinations) }}